Deltares/imod-python/README.rst

 iMOD Python will take care of the rest and assign the wells to the correct model layers upon writing the model.
 It will furthermore distribute well rates based on transmissivities.
-To verify how wells will be assigned to MODFLOW6 cells before writing the entire simulation, you can use the following command:
+To verify how wells will be assigned to MODFLOW 6 cells before writing the entire simulation, you can use the following command:

 .. code-block:: python